Abrar-Hussain-ganaie/Automotive-Pricing-and-Product-Development-Analysis/README.md

-# Impact Of Car Features Analysis
+# Project 1 Impact Of Car Features Analysis

 This project analyzes a dataset containing 11,159 car models with 16 attributes, including make, engine, fuel type, MSRP, market category, and fuel efficiency.
 The goal is to provide insights into consumer demand and profitability, helping car manufacturers optimize pricing strategies and product development.